PLATFORM

 Questions?

 I look forward to talking with you about these and other issues.
-Email me any time at votedavidweinstein@gmail.com
+Email me anytime at votedavidweinstein@gmail.com